 The AEC is the final approval body for recommendations made by the TC MD, Duluth MD and MSTP admissions committees.
 Once the AEC approves the recommendations by the aforementioned admissions programs, candidates will receive a decision on their application.

 There are three final decisions post interview: Accept, Waitlist, and Deny.
 All decisions will be sent to the email address indicated in your AMCAS application.
-All decisions made by the Admissions Committee are final.
+All decisions made by the Admissions Executive Committee are final.

 Accept - Acceptances are offered beginning October 15th and until the class is full, usually through January.
 Once the class is full, new acceptances will not be made until after April 30th.
 By April 30th, applicants with multiple acceptances must confirm their intent to matriculate to one school giving up all other acceptance offers.